 While Indiana was playing mostly not to lose in Philadelphia, the Pistons were earning a key victory over the Bulls in Chicago.
 Which made for a bittersweet close to the evening for Indiana, who now lead the Bulls by 2.0 games for the eighth seed but trail Detroit by 0.5 game for seventh.

-Since the Pacers can't erase past losses as they make a long-shot go of climbing the standings, adding wins is imperative to avoid being leapfrogged by Detroit or Chicago.
+Since the Pacers can't erase past losses as they make a go of swapping places with Detroit, adding wins is imperative to avoid being leapfrogged by Chicago.

 "Chicago has a pretty favorable schedule; Detroit has a pretty favorable schedule," George told the Indy Star.
 "We don't have the feeling right now that our spot is guaranteed.
 We should have a little pressure and hopefully that helps us perform better."

-If the Pacers go 7-2 the rest of the way, only dropping games against opponents at or above .500, they would finish the season 46-36.
-The Pistons would then need to win all of eight of their remaining games to bump Indiana out of seventh, since the Blue & Gold hold the head-to-head tie breaker.
+If the Pacers go 4-2 the rest of the way, only dropping games against opponents above .500, they would finish the season 44-38.
+In that scenario, the Pistons would need to win four of their remaining five games to secure the seventh seed, since the Blue & Gold hold the head-to-head tiebreaker.
 This, of course, is dependent upon Indiana actually taking care of business against, supposedly, inferior opponents.
-In other words, the only team potentially standing in the way of the Pacers is the Pacers.
+In other words, the only team standing in the way of the Pacers continues to be the Pacers.

 Take a look at the race for the No. 7 and 8 spots.

 If the Pacers finish 44-38, the Boston Celtics would have to finish 0-6 to slip below Indiana in the standings.

 If the season ended today...